 There is quite a bit of reading in this course!
 Of course, this should not be a surprise to you.
-This is, after all, a course about literature that covers almost 250 years!
+This is, after all, a course about literature!
 Some of this reading is difficult, which should also not be a surprise-I think you realize that the language of old texts can be challenging.